lum1n0us/wasm-micro-runtime/projects/simple/README.md

     └── timer.wasm

 host_tool:
   A samll testing tool to send request to WAMR.
+See usage of this tool by executing "./host_tool -h".
+  >./host_tool -h

 simple:
   The simple application with WAMR runtime built in.
+See usage of this application by executing "./simple -h".
+  >./simple -h

 wasm-apps:
   5 sample wasm applications which demonstrate all APIs of WAMR programming model.